dwmkerr/dwmkerr.com/dwmkerr.com/content/post/a-portable-and-magic-free-way-to-open-pull-requests-from-the-command-line.md

-+++
-author = "Dave Kerr"
-categories = ["Bash", "Git", "Linux", "CodeProject"] date = 2018-10-10T09:17:26Z
+---
+author: Dave Kerr
+categories:
+- Bash
+- Git
+- Linux
+- CodeProject
+date: "2018-10-10T09:17:26Z"
-description = ""
+description: ""
-draft = false
+draft: false
-image = "/images/2018/10/gpr-1.png"
-slug = "a-portable-and-magic-free-way-to-open-pull-requests-from-the-command-line"
+image: /images/2018/10/gpr-1.png
+slug: a-portable-and-magic-free-way-to-open-pull-requests-from-the-command-line
+tags:
+- Bash
+- Git
+- Linux
+- CodeProject
-tags = ["Bash", "Git", "Linux", "CodeProject"] title = "A portable and magic-free way to open Pull Requests from the Command Line"
+title: A portable and magic-free way to open Pull Requests from the Command Line

-+++
+---

 This little bash snippet will let you open a GitHub or GitLab pull request from the command line on most Unix-like systems (OSX, Ubuntu, etc), without using any magic libraries, ZSH tricks or other dependencies.